 Decoder-side Intra Mode Derivation (JVET-L0164 Ateme)

 Decoder-side Intra Mode Derivation (DIMD) is an intra coding mode wherein the luma intra prediction mode is not sent in the bitstream but derived using previously encoded / decoded pixels, in an identical fashion at the encoder and at the decoder.
 The selection of DIMD is signalled in the bitstream for intra coded blocks using a simple flag.
 DIMD competes with other coding modes at the encoder, including the classical intra coding mode (where the intra prediction mode is coded).
+Hence, a DIMD RD check is systematically added.
 Figure 8 shows the intra block decoding process.
 A DIMD flag is first parsed.
 If that flag equals 0, the intra prediction mode is parsed from the bitstream as usually done.
 If not (flag equals 1), the parsing stops and the intra prediction mode is derived during the prediction process.
+Note that the DIMD flag is coded before the multi reference line index.
+DIMD prediction assumes the multi reference line index equals 0 and thus, if a block is DIMD-coded, the multi reference line index is not coded in the bitstream and is inferred to be 0.